Board of Directors

 Julianna Strong

-Julianna Strong is the new interim director of Shepherd of the Valley Preschool.
+Julianna Strong is the new director of Shepherd of the Valley Preschool.
 She received her Bachelor of Science at Eastern New Mexico University in Portales, NM.
 Julianna is native to the north valley.
 She has worked as a childcare giver and advanced her way into a center specialist, and now a director.
 She intends to continue her education and obtain her Master’s Degree in Early Childhood Education and obtain a directors certification.
 She is involved in the North Valley Community and is part of the NV Little League Committee.

 Outside of the preschool, Julianna loves spending time with her husband and kids, 2 month old and 5 year old.
 Julianna enjoys watching a good baseball game, camping, and taking her family out to discover nature.
 She is passionate about working with children reach their potential through play and discovery.
 She is excited to take on the new journey in developing your children with the creativity and imagination they need to succeed.